JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 [^375]: 72:4 Spurious.

-[^376]: 72:5 This legend is fully told in the Pahlavi tale of Gô_s_ti Fryân (edited and translated by West): a sorcerer, named Akht, comes with an immense army to the city of the enigma-expounders, threatening to make it a beaten track for elephants, if his enigmas are not solved.
-A Mazdayasnian, named Gô_s_ti Fryân, guesses the p.
+[^376]: 72:5 This legend is fully told in the Pahlavi tale of Gô<i>s</i>ti Fryân (edited and translated by West): a sorcerer, named Akht, comes with an immense army to the city of the enigma-expounders, threatening to make it a beaten track for elephants, if his enigmas are not solved.
+A Mazdayasnian, named Gô<i>s</i>ti Fryân, guesses the p.
 73 thirty-three riddles proposed by Akht; then, in his turn, he proposes him three riddles which the sorcerer is unable to guess, and, in the end, he destroys him by the strength of a Nîrang.
 Cf. Yt.
 XIII, 220.
-This tale, which belongs to the same widespread cycle as the myth of Oedipus and the Germanic legend of the Wartburg battle, is found in the Zarathu_s_tra legend too (Vendîdâd XIX, 4).
+This tale, which belongs to the same widespread cycle as the myth of Oedipus and the Germanic legend of the Wartburg battle, is found in the Zarathu<i>s</i>tra legend too (Vendîdâd XIX, 4).

 [^377]: 73:1 Perhaps an affluent of the Rangha (cf. Yt.
 XIII, 29, 29; XV, 27).